Tunes for Bears to Dance To: Plot summary

 Unable to deal with the stress of losing the headstone, his job, and his father in the same day, Henry goes to the art center.
 He learns that Mr. Levine's village has been given a prize from the city and will be put on display at the town hall.
 Further into the week, Mr. Hairston tells Henry that he will let him keep the job and he will get his brother's headstone on one condition: he must destroy Mr. Levine's model village.

 Not knowing what he should do, Henry hides in the storage room at the art center and finds a mallet.
 Henry falls asleep in the storage room and when he wakes up, he finds the art center deserted.
 Henry then finds the mallet and brings it above his head ready to smash the village, before deciding not to do it.
 Just then, a rat startles Henry and he drops the tool on the village, destroying part of it.
 Mr. Hairston waits for him at a closed furniture store in the rain.
 When Henry asks Mr. Hairston why he wanted Mr. Levine's village destroyed, Mr. Hairston explains: "Because he is a Jew."
+Henry also realizes that Mr. Hairston did it to ruin his innocence.
 Henry refuses the reward and quits his job.

 Henry later visits the art center, where Mr. Levine, unfazed by his village being partially destroyed, is rebuilding it.
 George tells Henry Mr. Levine is "a survivor" and the ceremony date has been changed.
 Henry does not tell anyone what he did.
 Mr. Levine presents Henry with a carving of him like the ones he made for his village.

 Henry and his family move back to Frenchtown, where Henry puts Eddie's old baseball bat and ball on his brother's grave as a monument.

+Development

+Publication history

+The novel was published by Delacorte Books on October 1, 1992.

+Reception

+The novel received generally positive reviews upon release.
+Kirkus Reviews complimented the characters, writing that they had "a vigor and authenticity surpassing creations of less accomplished authors."
+Publishers Weekly positively described the story's emotional weight but criticized some of the characters' actions for being unrealistic.